 Again, Conversionxl shows the response of different segments based on CLV:

-See how different groups of consumers show different loyalty.
+See how different groups of consumers show different levels of loyalty.
 By focusing your social media on the group that’s least loyal you might retain more of them.

 For example, you might offer members of the sad group something (money, free product) to get them to stay longer or you might focus efforts on increasing spending of the awesome group, offering prepayment discounts or other incentives.